 The outcomes for this course are as follows.
-On its completion you will:
+On its completion, you will:

-- have a critical awareness of the key concepts emerging from the study of digital culture - be able to assess the implications of this thought for the history, development and deployment of online education - be able to synthesise these ideas in order to develop critically aware, media-specific pedagogies for online learning - have developed practical skills in the use of social media and the presentation of academic discourse online.
+- have a critical awareness of the key concepts emerging from the study of digital culture - be able to assess the implications of this thought for the history, development and deployment of online education - be able to synthesise these ideas in order to develop critically aware, media-specific pedagogies for online learning - have developed the ability to use social media and digital spaces in the presentation of academic discourse online.